-- 18.7 Disciplinary: initial review: The Head of Student Services will review the matter and will normally have an initial meeting with you within five working days.
+- 18.8 Disciplinary: initial review: The Head of Student Services will review the matter and will normally have an initial meeting with you within five working days.
 The Head of Student Services may appoint a representative to act on their behalf.
-The Head of Student Services may decide to take no further action or to continue with disciplinary action.
-The Head of Student Services may suspend you while we take action (see paragraph 18.6). - 18.8 Disciplinary: summary process: If you agree, the Head of Student Services may deal with the matter without a Disciplinary Panel.
-The Head of Student Services may appoint a representative to act on their behalf.
-The Head of Student Services may seek and review other evidence, and will then meet you to review the matter.
+The Head of Student Services may decide to take no further action, to seek and review further evidence or to continue with disciplinary action.
+The Head of Student Services may suspend you while we take action (see paragraph 18.7). - 18.9 Disciplinary: summary process: If you agree, the Head of Student Services may deal with the matter without a Disciplinary Panel.

-If the Head of Student Services does not consider it appropriate to deal with the matter, or if you do not agree, then we will refer the matter to a Disciplinary Panel under the procedures set out in paragraph 18.10.
+If the Head of Student Services does not consider it appropriate to deal with the matter, or if you do not agree, then we will refer the matter to a Disciplinary Panel under the procedures set out in paragraph 18.11.
 The Head of Student Services may impose penalties (other than withdrawal).
-See paragraph 18.11 for more information about penalties.
+See paragraph 18.12 for more information about penalties.

 The Head of Student Services will write to you to confirm the outcome of the meeting.
-You can appeal against the decision and any penalty (see paragraph 18.12).
+You can appeal against the decision and any penalty (see paragraph 18.13).

-18.9 Anti-social behaviour, noise and nuisance: Anti-social behaviour not only damages BU's reputation but also impacts upon the relationship between students and the local community.
-Bournemouth or Poole Borough Council will deal with these issues.
+18.10 Anti-social behaviour, noise and nuisance: Anti-social behaviour not only damages BU's reputation but also impacts upon the relationship between students and the local community.
+Bournemouth, Christchurch and Poole Council will deal with these issues.
 If the Council issues an abatement notice, you can appeal under the Council's own procedures.